 Moreover, as per surveys, more people prefer receiving texts rather than emails or calls for updates.

-Fundraising tip #4: Prioritize peer to peer texting over SMS broadcasts to communicate with donors and make asks.
+Online fundraising tip #4: Prioritize peer to peer texting over SMS broadcasts to communicate with donors and make asks.

 Peer to peer texting adds a personalized human touch to text communications.
 It’s these personal connections that present new opportunities for recruiting, organizing, and mobilizing nonprofit supporters.